String topology of finite groups of Lie type: Fundamental classes for finite groups of Lie type: Proof of Theorem

-\begin{proof}[Proof of Theorem~\ref{thm:examples2}] Let $q\in \Z^\times_\ell$.
-Consider first the case $\ell=2$.
-In this case $e$, the multiplicative order of $q$ mod $\ell$, is $1$.
-Moreover, by assumption, $\tau=1$, so we are reduced to showing that $BG(q)=BG^{h\psi^q}$ has a $[G]$--fundamental class.
-In view of Lemma~\ref{lem:productsfund}, the claim now follows from Propositions~\ref{prop:poly-case} and~\ref{prop:spin-case} and the observation that the unstable Adams operation $\psi^q$ for a product of $\ell$--compact groups is the product of the corresponding operations $\psi^q$ for the factors.
+with $\muet$ of order prime to $\ell$ and $q'$ congruent to $1$ modulo $\ell$.
+Furthermore, by Proposition~\ref{prop:ghksplit}, the cohomology of the fixed points $BG^{h\muet}$ is also a polynomial ring.
+And by Proposition~\ref{prop:idmappoly}, $\psi^{q'}$ acts as the identity on $H^*(BG^{h\muet})$.
+Hence the assumptions of Proposition~\ref{prop:polycollapse} are satisfied and the theorem follows.

-Suppose now that $\ell$ is odd.
-Then the cohomology of $B\Spin(n)\lcom$ is a polynomial cohomology ring (see~Remark~\ref{poly-rem}), so the theorem is reduced to the case where $BG$ has polynomial cohomology ring.
-By Proposition~\ref{prop:ghksplit}, the cohomology of the fixed points $BG^{h\muet}$ is also a polynomial ring, so the claim follows from Proposition~\ref{prop:poly-case}. \end{proof}
+Now consider the case $\ell=2$.
+In this case $e$, the multiplicative order of $q$ mod $\ell$, is $1$, and by assumption, $\tau=1$, so we are reduced to showing that $BG(q)=BG^{h\psi^q}$ has a $[G]$--fundamental class.
+In view of Lemma~\ref{lem:productsfund}, we are reduced to proving this in the polynomial case and in the spin case individually.
+The polynomial case again follows from Proposition~\ref{prop:polycollapse}, as the assumptions are satisfied by Proposition~\ref{prop:idmappoly}, and the spin case is the content of Proposition~\ref{prop:spin-case}. \end{proof}